 MH: Shark fin soup has been a status and cultural thing.
 It’s served at weddings and in other traditional settings.
 That’s why the education is so important, because a lot of the demand is driven by people who don’t necessarily know what the implications are.

-Research [conducted by Florida International University] from May shows dangerously high levels of mercury in shark fins sampled from markets in China and Hong Kong.
-On average, the mercury levels in samples from Hong Kong were six to ten times higher than what a safe level of mercury would be considered in Hong Kong.
-When humans have prolonged exposure to mercury, this can lead to brain and central nervous system damage, as well as interfere with foetal cognitive development.
+Research [conducted by Florida International University] from May 2020 shows dangerously high levels of mercury in shark fins sampled from markets in China and Hong Kong.
+On average, the mercury levels in samples from Hong Kong were six to ten times higher than what would be considered a safe level.
+Prolonged exposure to mercury can lead to brain and central nervous system damage in humans, as well as interfere with foetal cognitive development.

 Sharks are really just big softies

 In World’s Biggest Tiger Shark?, tiger shark expert Garza swims alongside Kamakai, who she says was the “biggest toothy shark” she’s ever seen up close